The Office of Financial Aid

 The Office of Financial Aid provides financial assistance to students at the University of Michigan-Flint.
 This financial assistance includes grants, loans, scholarships, employment opportunities through work-study and more.

 Looking for more information on financial assistance?
-Following the links on the left will guide you through every step of the financial aid process.
+We will guide you through every step of the financial aid process.
 You will also find documents, tools, and links to outside resources that will give you a better understanding of your financial aid.

 The IRS DRT (Data Retrieval Tool) is now available.
 As an alternative you may manually provide the requested financial information from the IRS.
 Feel free to contact the Office of Financial Aid for assistance at 810.762.3444.